Iowa City, Iowa

 For a full list, visit admissions.uiowa.edu/200.

+In 1855, the University of Iowa became the first public university in the country to admit women and men on an equal basis.
 To this day, the will to break down walls and challenge ideas continues to define what it means to be a Hawkeye.

 The University of Iowa provides an engaging interdisciplinary learning environment that encourages exploration, critical thinking, and creativity.
 Expert faculty members work directly alongside undergraduates on projects and research, helping Hawkeyes get involved and gain crucial hands-on skills in their desired fields.